Streamer Fishing For Salmon: Best Tactics and Best Flies

 Favorite Streamers For Salmon Fishing

-When it comes to streamers for all species of salmon, many guys make it difficult with lots of different patterns, sizes, and colors.
-However, In my experience, the salmon are really not that picky so a few good streamer patterns are all you really need.
+When it comes to streamers for all species of salmon, many guys make it difficult with many different patterns, sizes, and colors.
+However, In my experience, the salmon are not that picky, so a few good streamer patterns are all I really need.

 What makes a good streamer fly for salmon is size, color, and action.
-As long as you fly has this, you will do well.
+As long as my fly has this, I will do well.

-- Streamer Size: Use streamer flies in the 3 to 6-inch size with 4 and 5-inch being my go-to sizes in.
+• Streamer Size: I use streamer flies in the 3 to 6-inch size, with four and 5-inch being my go-to sizes.
 I will drop to smaller sizes in very clear water with nervous salmon.
 Otherwise, bigger is usually better, especially in big water.

-- Streamer Color: The color that works best will really depend on the salmon’s aggressiveness, the water clarity, and light conditions.
-Aggressive salmon will smash bright streamers, non-aggressive salmon may want black or olive streamers.
+• Streamer Color: The color that works best will really depend on the salmon’s aggressiveness, water clarity, and light conditions.
+Aggressive salmon will smash bright streamers.
+Non-aggressive salmon might want black or olive streamers.
 I have an assortment of white, chartreuse, orange, red, pink, black, and olive.
-As well as color combinations such as white and pink, orange and pink, blue and black, purple and pink, etc. Adding tinsel and flash to your streamers can make them twice as effective.
+As well as color combinations such as white and pink, orange and pink, blue and black, purple and pink, etc. Adding tinsel and flash to my streamers can make them twice as effective.

-- Streamer Action: When salmon fishing, the best streamer flies have materials like marabou, ostrich herl, rubber legs, tinsel, and rabbit fur, all of which will pulsate and provide an almost life-like action that triggers bites.
-You will see a lot of flies tied with these materials and combinations of them.
+• Streamer Action: When salmon fishing, the best streamer flies have materials like marabou, ostrich herl, rubber legs, tinsel, and rabbit fur, all of which will pulsate and provide an almost life-like action that triggers bites.
+I see a lot of flies tied with these materials and combinations of them.

-I mentioned that you don’t really need to go crazy on fly patterns.
+I mentioned that I don’t really need to go crazy on fly patterns.

-There are so many stream fly patterns that anglers will swear by, but most are just variations of other patterns and to be honest, if you took five different bunny leech variations and presented them all to the salmon, the salmon will probably eat them all.
+There are so many stream fly patterns that anglers will swear by, but most are just variations of other patterns.
+If I took five different bunny leech variations and presented them all to the salmon, the salmon would probably eat them all.

-It’s really hard to say if a salmon you just caught wouldn’t have also eaten other flies from your box.
+It’s really hard to say if a salmon I just caught on one fly wouldn’t have also eaten other flies from my box.

 The key is plenty of action and plenty of flash or movement that gets their attention.
 Even a simple wolly bugger or egg-sucking leach works for me all the time.